cloudposse/terraform-aws-components/modules/aurora-mysql/README.md

         database_name: main
 ```

+Example deployment with primary cluster deployed to us-east-1 in a `platform-dev` account:

+`atmos terraform apply aurora-mysql/dev -s platform-use1-dev`

 ## Disaster Recovery with Cross-Region Replication

 This component is designed to support cross-region replication with continuous replication.
 If enabled and deployed, a secondary cluster will be deployed in a different region than the primary cluster.
 This approach is highly aggresive and costly, but in a disaster scenario where the primary cluster fails, the secondary cluster can be promoted to take its place.
 Follow these steps to handle a Disaster Recovery.